ard86/moveittutorial/phone_charger.md

 ## 🎯 Project Overview

-Making a robot arm insert a phone charger into an outlet.
+Making a robot arm insert a phone charger into an outlet with the following steps:
+    1. Detect charger and outlet
+    2. Grasp charger at optimal point
+    3. Orient for insertion (USB-C bidirectional)
+    4. Align with visual servoing
+    5. Insert with force control
+    6. Verify connection
+    7. Release and retract

 ## ✅ Current Progress